MelikeDogru/Programming-in-MIPS/README.md

 # Programming-in-MIPS

-It is developed with Assembly Language for Computer Organisation Course.
-Computer-Organisation-HW1.pdf file includes a detailed explanation.
+It is developed with Assembly Language for Computer Organization Course.
+Computer-Organization-HW1.pdf file includes a detailed explanation.